jeffersonrj14/jeffersonrj14/README.md

 #### I am a self-taught individual with a strong focus on front-end development.

 - #### 🌱 I keep learning for a deeper understanding of JavaScript, MERN Development, PHP, MySQL, Front-End Development, Responsive WEB, and Back-End Development because I have a never-ending appetite for information.
-- #### 🤔 I currently need help with CSS responsiveness on other sizes, such as tablet mode, phone mode, etc.
+- #### 🤔 I currently need help with CSS responsive on other aspect, such as tablet mode, phone mode, etc.

 ## 🌐 Socials: